 When you need to mount shelves in your study room or hang a painting in your living room, a stud finder can be a worthwhile addition to your toolbox.
 Ideally, this tool saves you from the hassles involved in locating studs.
 This means that you will be able to save a considerable amount of time and improve on quality.

 First, what is a stud finder?
 This handheld device allows you to locate the location of thick pieces of wood.
 There are two main types of stud finders – magnetic and electric.
 Each of these options offers unique features as far as the location of a stud finder is concerned.
-If you are shopping for a studs finder, then here are some essential factors to consider.
+If you are shopping for studs finders, then here some essential factors to consider.

 Most stud finders that you find out there either have electric and magnetic sensors.
 Magnetic sensors do not need a power source to work.
 They rely on the earth’s magnetic field, to help you locate studs using the magnetization effects on the nails.
 Electric sensors, on the other hand, rely on density changes to detect the presence of a stud.
 Unlike magnetic sensors, electric stud sensors are reasonably accurate.
 However, they also tend to be more expensive to use.